 Passwords today are like spare keys that have been given out to too many friends and neighbors.
-Common password content like birthdays, favorite sports teams, or names of children or pets are easily found on social media accounts.
+Common password choices, like your birthday, a favorite sports teams, or names of children or pets are easily found on social media accounts.
 With Thanksgiving around the corner and Black Friday sales emails flooding your inbox, you may not notice when a hacker poses themselves as a retailer in order to gain access to your accounts.
 Is your business prepared to take on the holiday hackers?

-Cybersecurity is vital to a successful business, especially as these hackers try to exploit the companies they expect to be the least protected: small-to-medium sized businesses.
+Cybersecurity is vital to a successful business, especially when hackers try to exploit the companies they know are least protected: small-to-medium sized businesses.
 Your accounts need an extra layer of protection so that your business network does not fall into the wrong hands.
 This is where multi-factor authentication comes in.
 Multi-factor authentication requires two or more pieces of evidence before a user is granted access to a protected account or device.
 We see this in practice all the time.
 For instance, at the ATM, the user must present both the correct debit card, and enter the right PIN.
 This is an example of two-factor authentication at work.
 The system works by requiring information the end user possesses, like a PIN or a password, with an object the intended user should have on hand.

 Today’s businesses rely on cloud storage.
 The cloud is an incredible efficiency tool that empowers your workforce to access what they need when they need it.
 With that ease of access comes a risk that your information could be accessed by the wrong individuals, especially if you have not taken every precaution to secure it.
-When your sensitive business accounts and databases are secured only by passwords, you are putting yourself at risk, even when the passwords are complex and changed frequently.
-You need backup protection in the event that passwords are compromised.
+When your sensitive business accounts and databases are secured only by passwords, you are putting yourself at risk.
+Did you know that 80% of all cyberattacks are caused by lost or compromised passwords?
+Even when the passwords are complex and changed frequently, you’ll need backup protection.

 Setting up multi-factor authentication can have some unforeseen complexities, and is best handled by IT professionals who have the expertise and skillset to implement this useful protection for your business.

 Complete Network has the experience and cybersecurity expertise you need to ensure your network is as secure as possible.
-Contact us today to talk about your next steps.
+Contact us any time at 1 877 877 1840 or [email protected] to talk about your next steps.

 This guide covers: